Lay3rLabs/TrustGraph/PLAN.md

 - need a graph visualization
 - Documentation for merkler component
 - Live updates

+Known Bugs:
+- Don't allow self-attestations, these shouldn't account
+- No max on confidence level

 # Deploying
 - Deploy somewhere so people can try